colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/project_based_learning/teachable_machine_cv.md

 In this project, we will be building a Teachable Machine that lets anyone teach their computer to recognize images using their webcam.

+We will also use the [Teachable Machine from Google](https://teachablemachine.withgoogle.com/) to train a custom Audio Classifier and use it in our projects.

 We will look into TensorFlow JS, a JavaScript library developed by Google for training and using Machine Learning models in the browser and use it to create our own Machine Learning model.

+We will also learn about p5.js a JavaScript Library for creative coding and ml5.js, a "Machine Learning for web" library built on top of TensorFlow JS.

-By the end of the project, we will have built a Teachable Machine that runs in your browser and can be hosted on the Internet.
+By the end of the project, we will have built a **Teachable Machine that runs in your browser** and can be hosted on the Internet and an **Audio Classifier that uses a trained model from Teachable Machine**.

 # <div align="center">What will you learn?</div>

 * TensorFlow and TensorFlow JS, one of the most popular libraries for Machine Learning.
+* High level JavaScript libraries like p5.js and ml5.js which are great for prototyping.
 * How Computer Vision works and how you can create a Computer Vision model.
 * Leveraging the power of pre-trained state-of-the-art models using Transfer Learning.
 * Deploying Deep Learning models on edge(web browser).